Rule 5101:14-1-05 | Comprehensive case management and employment program: case management.

 (b) In accordance with rule 5101:1-3-12 of the Administrative Code, an OWF recipient may not be assigned to community service or a work experience program in excess of the maximum monthly hours of participation allowable under the Fair Labor Standards Act (1938).

-(c) There may be circumstances based on the program participant's needs under which the lead agency may assign activity hours less than the standard of twenty hours per week.
-The lead agency shall document the reason for not assigning the program participant to all or some of the CCMEP standard activity hours.
+(c) There may be circumstances based on the program participant's needs under which the lead agency may assign service hours less than the standard of twenty hours per week.
+The lead agency shall document the reason for not assigning the program participant to all or some of the CCMEP standard service hours.
 The comprehensive assessment shall be used to determine if it is appropriate to assign a reduced number of hours.
 A reduction of hours may be necessary when:

 (i) A program participant is assigned to fewer hours due to a reasonable modification made in accordance with paragraph (G)(6) of rule 5101:14-1-04 of the Administrative Code;